-Note: Certified Contractors, regulated by the Department of Business and Professional Regulation (DBPR), 850-487-1395, whose business location is not located within Monroe County, would not be required to have an Monroe County Local Business Tax.
+Note: Certified Contractors, regulated by the Department of Business and Professional Regulation (DBPR), 850-487-1395, whose business is not located within Monroe County and pay a Business Tax in another county, would not be required to have an Monroe County Local Business Tax.

-(3) If the business name used in your business, does not include the full first name, and last name of the business owner, the business name would be considered a Fictitious Name, and must be registered with the Florida Secretary of State's Office, (850) 245-6058.
+(3) If the business name includes any name other than your legal given name, the business name would be considered a Fictitious Name, and must be registered with the Florida Secretary of State's Office, (850) 245-6058.

 Note: Corporations are registered with the Florida Secretary of State, for information call, (850) 245-6052.
 Out of State corporations must register with the Secretary of State if they intend to use their corporate name.
 For information call (850) 245-6051.

 (4) Social Security numbers are obtained from the Social Security Administation, Toll Free Number 1-800-829-3676.

 (5) Businesses that sell or serve food products must be inspected by either, the Florida Department of Agriculture & Consumer Services, 1-800-435-7352, or The Florida Division of Hotel & Restaurant Commission, 850-487-1395.
 This inspection must be prior to obtaining a county local business tax.